filscorporation/Steel/README.md

 #### Requirements
 Project requires Mono to be installed (https://www.mono-project.com/docs/getting-started/install/)
 #### Supported platforms
-Windows and Linux are currently supported.
+Windows, Linux and Android are currently supported.
 On windows for now it can only be compiled with VS compiler.
+Android is in progress, as it does not support scripting with mono yet.
 #### Building project
 * Build SteelCore C# project (scripting/SteelCore)
 * Build SteelCustom C# project (scripting/SteelCustom)
-* Build Application executable (application)
+* Build Application executable (platform/desktop)
 * Run Application
 #### Distribution build
 There is currently an option in CMakeLists to enable distribution build.
 It will disable console and debugging functionality and use local paths for dependencies.
 This option is not finished and for now it is required to collect project files by hands (resources, dependencies dlls, scripting dlls).
 Later this option will help to build an all-in-one final application.